orchidsoftware/orchid.software/docs/en/docs/filters.md

 ```

-After that, we can apply it to the model:
+Once you have defined your filters in the `MySelection` class, you can apply them to a model by using the `filters()` method.
+For example:

 ```php
 Model::filters(MySelection::class)->simplePaginate();
 ```

+By calling the `filters()` method on your model and passing `MySelection::class` as the argument, you can apply the filters defined in the `MySelection` class to the model.

-Since this is a layer, it can also be used to display fields on the screen:
+The "Selection" layer can also be used to display filters on a screen.
+In the `layout()` method of your screen, you can include the `MySelection` class to display the filters on the screen.
+For example:

 ```php
 use Orchid\Support\Facades\Layout;